MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-powershell.md

 ## About managing VMs using PowerShell

-Typically, you manage VMs from a remote computer, rather than on a host machine in an Azure Local instance.
+Typically, you manage VMs from a remote computer, rather than on a host machine in Azure Local.
 This remote computer is called the management computer.

 When running PowerShell commands from a management computer, include the `-ComputerName` parameter with the name of the host machine you're managing.
 NetBIOS names, IP addresses, and fully qualified domain names are allowable.